hamdle/php-api/readme.md

 Success code: 200

-Body: string with version number
+Body: the current version of the API

 ```
-"1.0"
+{'version': "1.0"}
 ```

 ### POST /workouts/new